miles-o/CIT/CIT obsidian vaults/Java/Assessments/Assessment 1/Assessment 1.md

 Distributed Services has hired you to create a program for its client, a local rescue shelter.
 The shelter needs a program to help it manage the animals it cares for.
 The system will focus on dogs for now but could be expanded to cover more animals later.

-Your supervisor has already gone through the requirements-gathering phase.
+Your supervisor has already gone through there requirements-gathering phase.
 ## Program Specifications

 1. Depending on the developer's preference, the system can be either a GUI or a CLI.